PoweringChurch/FinancialLit/README.md

 Tackle automatic pivot selection for furniture
 - [x] Implement way of detecting pivot automatically when placing furniture
-  *  just doing it manually, takes less effort than initally thought so not worried about it
+  *  instead will do it manually. it takes less effort than initally thought and automatic is not worth the time to implement

 Add money & money tracking
 - [x] Add currency